golang/go/misc/cybergo/USE_LIBAFL.md

-# CyberGo: `go test -fuzz --use-libafl`
+# cybergo: `go test -fuzz --use-libafl`

-CyberGo contains:
+cybergo contains:

 - `./`: a fork of the Go toolchain
 - `golibafl/`: a LibAFL-based fuzzer that can fuzz Go code in-process via a libFuzzer-style entrypoint.